Brandon Bailey (baseball): Houston Astros

 After the 2017 season, the Athletics traded Bailey to the Astros for Ramón Laureano.
 In 2018, Bailey split the season between the Buies Creek Astros and the Corpus Christi Hooks, accumulating a 6–8 record with a 2.80 ERA in 121 innings.
 Bailey spent the 2019 season with Corpus Christi, going 4–5 with a 3.30 ERA over 92 2/3 innings.

 On December 12, 2019, the Baltimore Orioles selected Bailey with the second selection of the 2019 Rule 5 draft.
 Bailey competed for a spot on Baltimore's Opening Day roster in spring training, but was returned to the Astros' organization on March 6.
+After Commissioner Rob Manfred suspended spring training and postponed the start of the season due to the COVID-19 pandemic, Bailey stayed in Tucson, Arizona and kept his arm warm by throwing with a local high school student.
 With expanded rosters due to COVID-19, he was a member of the Astros' Opening Day roster.
 On July 26, 2020, he made his MLB debut.

 Cincinnati Reds

 On November 20, 2020, Bailey was traded to the Cincinnati Reds in exchange for cash considerations.
 On February 26, 2021, Bailey underwent Tommy John surgery, causing him to miss the 2021 season.
 On March 29, Bailey was placed on the 60-day injured list.

 On November 30, Bailey was non-tendered by the Reds, making him a free agent.

 On December 1, 2021, Bailey re-signed with the Reds.
 He did not appear in a game for the organization and elected free agency following the season on November 10, 2022.